aHaugl/OV_Orbit_BLE_Course/README.md

 # Tutorial Steps
 ### Step 1 - Getting started
-If you haven't managed to successfully set up the SDK by following the steps in the prerequisites then the first step is to do so.
+If you didn't set up the SDK and toolchain by following the steps in the prerequisites then the first item on the agenda is to do this.
 If you've already succeeded in this, please feel free to have a sneak peek at Step 2 and/or to assist the person next to you

+The first step may take some time since you will both download and install both the SDK and Toolchain which is of some size.
+While waiting
+* Perform excersize 1 with v2.x.x steps to set up the SDK https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/lessons/lesson-1-nrf-connect-sdk-introduction/topic/exercise-1-1/.
+In the course we will be using nRF Connect SDK v2.5.1

+While waiting for the installation downloading you can have a look at the first lesson of nRF Connect SDK fundamentals https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/lessons/lesson-1-nrf-connect-sdk-introduction/topic/nrf-connect-sdk-structure-and-content/.
+This lesson explains how the SDK is set up

+* If you're able to do excersize 1 in lesson 1, you can also do lesson 2 to familiarize yourself a bit with how to build and flash a sample that comes with the SDK.
+Do note that unless you already have a development kit from Nordic available that is supported in nRF Connect SDK you won't be able to flash the firmware to the DK, but it's good that you've gotten to this part once before the course